-My first movie, Orang-U: An Ape Goes To College comes out on July 8th.
-It'll be available on YouTube, Vimeo and other places.
+My first movie, Orang-U: An Ape Goes To College came out on July 8th 2017.
+Available on YouTube, Vimeo and other places.

 I'm Matt Lee, an artist & writer living around Boston, Massachusetts.
 I moved here in 2008 from the UK.
 Read more about me at Wikipedia.